nhi-nguyen04/Data-Science-Competition/README.md

 We held a discord meeting at 2:15pm.
 All members attended.
 We discussed our further plans.
 Looking at the issues, we assigned each member equal tasks to do and finish before the 22nd.
 After finishing all tasks, we will look at the models again.
-In the next meeting with the professor, we will share our results and ask for feedback.
+In the next meeting with the supervisor, we will share our results and ask for feedback.

 04/07/2025

-Today we are going to optimize tunning spaces together.
+Today we are going to optimize tunning spaces together.After meeting with our supervisor , we were made aware that using default parameters is not always ideal.
+By using the package mlr3tunningspace we can define ranges that can help improve ROC AUC values of the models.
+We were also given access to CIP servers, which helps us use the university computational resources.
+One of our main problems we had before was the lack of computational resources as models like Random Forest or Xgboost are very computational expensive but now its solved.
+We also look for alternatives to Xgboost i.e. LightGBM being faster and easier to iterate

 23/07/2025